IuliaBunescu/thyroid-data-analysis/README.md

 - Missing values: Unknowns are encoded as "?" in the raw file and are parsed to NaN here.
 - Known issues observed: extreme age outliers (e.g., 65526), many measured-flag redundancy columns, class imbalance in diagnoses.

-## What is useful in this repo
-- Preprocessing and cleaning pipeline (notebook): parsing diagnosis codes, converting boolean flags, dropping implausible ages, and exporting cleaned CSV.
-- Missing-data exploration: counts, percentages, a missingness matrix, and missingness-correlation analyses (interactive Plotly and static/matplotlib approaches).
-- Lab reference table for common thyroid tests (TSH, T3, TT4, T4U, FTI, TBG) used for clinical-range annotations.
-- Streamlit dashboard to explore distributions, compare hormone levels to reference ranges, and perform per-patient interpretation.

 ## Key files/folders
 - app.py — Streamlit dashboard (entrypoint)
 - requirements.txt — Python dependencies for the app